 - Type the following command:

 This command will relaunch the pboard process which is the clipboard daemon for macOS.
 It should fix the issue.
 Now try the copy and paste command in any text editor, it should work properly.

 If you’re looking for an easier and more efficient way to solve the problem, try using CleanMyMac X. This application comes with many features to quickly optimize your system’s performance.
 You can download the free demo and check it out.

 First of all, run a Smart Scan to scan your Mac for junk files and malware threats, and define suitable speedup tasks.
-During Smart Scan, the app will clean up system cache — corrupt caches are sometimes the cause of the copy and paste issue.
+During the Smart Scan, the app will clean up the system cache — corrupt caches are sometimes the cause of the copy and paste issue.